h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 5. Click on the ``UCI_Credit_Card.csv`` file then select **Predict**.

-6. A box prompting you to decide whether or not to take a tour on the product (Driverless AI) will appear, click **Not Now** if you already know the different settings to set up an experiment, otherwise click **Yes**.
-In this case, we will click **Not Now**.
-A similar image should appear:
+6. Select Not Now on the "First time Driverless AI" box, a similar image should appear:

 ![launch-experiment-predict-setup](assets/launch-experiment-predict-setup.jpg)